w4111/hw4-f22/README.md

 ## [Part 1 & 2](./Part1&2.md)

+- You can directly view these parts on Gradescope.
+- We use autograders for part1.
+Please follow the format instructions carefully since we do not grant any partial credits for misformatting.

 ## Part 3 in Jupyter

 * [Click here to open the HW4 notebook in google colab](https://colab.research.google.com/github/w4111/hw4-f22/blob/main/hw4_part3.ipynb)
+- Submit your answers on Gradescope.